Managing Insect Pests of Sweet Corn

 Fall armyworm is found throughout most of the United States east of the Rocky Mountains, but it does not overwinter in the Northeast because the pupae cannot survive where the ground freezes.
 When the moths emerge from their overwintering sites in the spring, they slowly make their way northward.
 Arrival time in Maine varies due to prevailing winds or storms, but it usually occurs in early to mid- August.

-The moths lay green to gray eggs in clusters of 50 or more and cover the egg masses with body hairs.
+The moths lay green to gray eggs in clusters of 50 or more and cover the egg masses with their body hairs.
 The moths prefer to lay eggs on young corn.
 The eggs hatch within 10 days, and the newly hatched larvae begin feeding voraciously on the whorl, tassels or ears, leaving large, ragged holes and masses of sawdust-like excrement (see Figure 12).
 The FAW does its most serious economic damage by feeding on the ears, although feeding on the leaves is most commonly noticed.

 After the larvae have reached maturity (in about two to three weeks), they crawl down to the ground and pupate in soil near the plant’s base.
 Within two weeks, the moths emerge.
 Only one generation is completed in the Northeast, as the partial second generation ends either with the larvae being killed by frost or the pupae being killed when the ground freezes.